Thank you for making this last year's event a success, students, teachers and parents!

 The North Dakota State University Office of Teaching and Learning’s Avenues of Scientific Discovery conference (formerly Expanding Your Horizons) is a one-day conference for middle and high school students focused on cultivating an interest in Science, Technology, Engineering, and Math.
 Workshop sessions will be held throughout the day for grades 5th-12th and will feature NDSU faculty, staff, and graduate students.
-Our goal is to share STEM related knowledge with up to 300 regional students.
+Our goal is to share STEM related knowledge with regional students!

 Avenues of Scientific Discovery Postcard

 View in PDF | Audio (MP3)

 Distribute this postcard to anyone interested in participating in or sponsoring this event.